Is Pad Thai Healthy?

 It’s important to note that these values can vary depending on the specific ingredients and cooking methods used.
 The calorie content may be higher if additional oils or sauces are used.

-What are the health benefits of pad Thai ingredients?
+What are the health benefits of Pad Thai ingredients?

 Tips and tricks to reduce calories and improve nutrition